Fixing botched upper eyelid surgery

 This advice is more often than not stated for the surgeon’s benefit rather than for the patient’s benefit.
 Dr. Steinsapir does not agree with that type of advice.
 He feels that one or more second opinions can be very helpful and usually necessary to at least satisfy yourself that what is being done makes sense.
 When there is a lack of validation or an empathetic failure by the original surgeon, this can help you identify a new surgeon to help you get out of trouble.
 When there has been a break down in the relationship with the original surgeon, returning to a surgeon with a “circle the wagon” mentality can be emotionally abusive.

 Emotional support in the form of psychotherapy and even psychiatric intervention, and when appropriate, medication, may be needed when the surgical complications lead to clinical depression.
 If you feel depressed after a disappointing surgery, know that it is common enough and warrants professional help.
-The nature of these depressed feelings mean that it can be difficult to seek this help, but Dr. Steinsapir encourages you to reach out.
+The nature of these depressed feelings means that it can be difficult to seek this help, but Dr. Steinsapir encourages you to reach out.

 While the cure for the situation may be reconstructive surgery, it is generally beneficial to let the eyelids heal for many months before undertaking reconstructive surgery.
 During this time, emotional support from family, friends, and mental health professionals can be invaluable.
 Getting supportive eyelid care and having a plan for how to move forward to make things better can and should proceed in parallel with emotional healing.

 Overwhelmingly, most blepharoplasty complications arise when the surgeons do not understand the limitations of the surgery they are working with or misapply a surgery for a given set of anatomic issues.
-Most blepharoplasty surgeons view their job to be removal of skin, muscle, and fat from the upper eyelid.
+Most blepharoplasty surgeons view their job to be the removal of skin, muscle, and fat from the upper eyelid.
 They think: do that job well and you will be assured a good outcome, or more cynically, a good enough job.
-Unfortunately many practicing eyelid surgeons are thinly trained for what they are doing.
+Unfortunately, many practicing eyelid surgeons are thinly trained for what they are doing.

 They can perform a cosmetic upper blepharoplasty but they cannot always diagnose when there is a preexisting problem in a given eyelid that is likely to lead to an unacceptable surgical outcome.
-In some cases, it can be a matter of bad luck like developing an infection after surgery or colliding with a cabinet in the immediate post-operative period before the tissues have had a chance to heal from a surgery.
-Despite our best efforts, set backs can occur and fixing a given situation often requires advanced skills and knowledge.
+In some cases, it can be a matter of bad luck like developing an infection after surgery or colliding with a cabinet in the immediate post-operative period before the tissues have had a chance to heal from surgery.
+Despite our best efforts, setbacks can occur and fixing a given situation often requires advanced skills and knowledge.

 The most common issue after upper eyelid surgery is dry eye with eye discomfort after surgery.
 Generally, this is temporary and only requires supportive measures like using artificial tears and bland ophthalmic ointment for a few weeks.
 This typically gets better on its own as the muscles that help close the eyelids regain their pre-operative strength.
 Supportive measures are very helpful here.
 However, the optimal management for post-operative dry eye requires the ability to examine the corneal surface using a slit lamp.